Raghav-rv28/env-watcher/README.md

 1. Ensure that the service has appropriate permissions to access the directories and files it needs.
 2. Check for any permission-related errors in the logs/output.

+#### Reset Env Watcher:
+1. use the delete scripts for your respective OS and start with a fresh installation.

 ## License